5 minutes reading time • last modified 12/05/2019

 Properties are key-value storages.
 They can be set within a chat, a thread, or an event.
 You can create properties within a license and configure them using the Configuration API v3.
 It's possible to configure the property type, location, and domain.

-We can distinguish global webhooks and bot-specific webhooks.
+We distinguish global webhooks and bot-specific webhooks.
 Once global webhooks are set up, you will always receive them.
 Bot-specific webhooks are strongly coupled with the bot's status (

 not accepting chats,